 What is the Time Limit to File a Personal Injury Claim in Texas?

-Types of Damages You Can Recover In a Personal Injury Case
+What Damages Can I Recover in a San Antonio Personal Injury Case?

 - Existing medical expenses.
 Any necessary surgeries, procedures, physical therapy, rehabilitation, medication, and medical devices connected to the accident.